l0ttal/boardgameapp/README.md

 npm install
 ```

-and start the development server (in a non-Git Bash CLI):
+and start the development server:

 ```
 npx expo start